Tag Archives: International Drama

 What follows is a strange triangle between Paul, Florence, and Charles that is laced with jealousy, revenge, and ultimately violence.

-Is Florence in love with Charles or is it a guise?
+Is Florence in love with Charles, or is it a guise?
 Does she even realize the extent of his love for her?
 A sexually expressive woman, she is not outlandish in her appearance and seems quite virginal to the outside viewer.

 Does she enjoy the fact that the unwitting Charles sees her as pure?
 Does she wish that she was virginal?

 Finally, the complexity of Charles’ character is mysterious.
-We learn that he writes letters to his mother every day to give her updates on his studying habits and exams.
+We learn that he writes letters to his mother to give updates on his studying habits and exams.

 Does he harbor resentment toward his mother?
 Is he a “mama’s boy”?
 Is he overwhelmed in the city?
-Does he truly love Florence (tough to believe after one or two dates) or simply yearn for the freedom that she represents?
+Does he genuinely love Florence (tough to believe after one or two dates) or yearn for the freedom that she represents?

-We see countless scenes of Paul and his good-looking friends engaging in various forms of merriment, usually in his modern apartment, overlooking the city.
+We see countless scenes of Paul and his good-looking friends engaging in various forms of merriment, usually in his modern apartment overlooking the city.

 He is affluent.
 Is this the main reason for his popularity?

-The party-goers are all well-dressed and very good-looking- sort of a fraternity party for the exceptionally tailored if you will.
+The partygoers are all well-dressed and very good-looking—sort of a fraternity party for the exceptionally tailored, if you will.

 Interestingly, a female couple- appearing to be a lesbian couple- featured numerous times at the parties.
-Is this meant to show Paul and Parisians in general as open-minded and progressive?
+Is this meant to show Paul and Parisians as open-minded and progressive?

-A revolver- with only one bullet in a six-chamber gun, prevalent throughout the film in a Russian roulette sequence, comes into play at the startling conclusion of the film.
+A revolver- with only one bullet in a six-chamber gun prevalent throughout the film in a Russian roulette sequence comes into play after the film.

-Without completely revealing the ending, someone is mortally wounded in the last sequence of the film and we are left to ponder what happens now.
+In the last sequence, someone is mortally wounded without ultimately revealing the ending, and we are left to ponder what is happening now.

 Are the survivors lives forever changed and ruined?
 A knock at the door just before the credits roll leaves us wondering who is there.

-My one complaint about Les Cousins is that it takes a long time to get deep into the complexities of the film and I was left pondering the film after it ended more than I was completely engaged throughout the actual film.
+My one complaint about Les Cousins is that exploring its complexities takes a long time.
+After the film ended, I was left pondering more than wholly engaged.

-I also wondered if perhaps the pompous and over-indulgences were slightly overdone to elicit more audience reaction and contrasting elements between Paul and Charles.
+I also wondered if the pompous and over-indulgences were slightly overdone to elicit more audience reaction and contrasting elements between Paul and Charles.

 Girlhood-2015